Wolfmuller/Tip-calculator-app-challenge-hub/README.md

 - This was a good opportunity to practice css grid and flexbox.
 - I also practised making the app responsive, which still needs a bit of ironing out.
 I made some headway using @media for the first time.
-- It's the first time i included a svg into an output.
+- It's the first time I included a svg into an input.
-- It was good and challenging practising javascript and getting to app to function.
+- It was good and challenging practising javascript and getting this app to function.

 See my code snippets: